 Three of the four drivers were injured; however, it is reported that the injuries are not life-threatening, and Schnall indicated that the injuries were believed to be minor.

-The Law Offices of Shane Smith wish all the victims of this crash a fast and full recovery.
+Shane Smith Law wish all the victims of this crash a fast and full recovery.